GHK-Cu Copper Peptide 50 mg

 • Minimum 98% pure.

-• Note: Product is purple due to the presence of Cu (copper)
+• Note: The Product is purple due to the presence of Cu (copper)

-This preparation is for in vitro laboratory research purposes only by license professionals and is not approved by the FDA for bodily introduction of any kind into humans or animals.
-GHK-cu peptide is not a drug, food, supplement, or cosmetic and may not be misbranded, misused, or mislabeled as a drug, food, supplement or cosmetic.
+This preparation is for in vitro laboratory research purposes only by licensed professionals and is not approved by the FDA for bodily introduction of any kind into humans or animals.
+GHK-cu peptide is not a drug, food, supplement, or cosmetic and may not be misbranded, misused, or mislabeled as a drug, food, supplement, or cosmetic.

 References: